Standard Floor Screed

 - Floating – sits on an insulation layer and a membrane placed between the screed and the base layer

-Just as different types of floor screed is suited for different uses, the method of bonding will also change accordingly.
+Just as different types of floor screed are suited for different uses, the bonding method will also change accordingly.

 Different types of Floor Screed